That dollar amount results from a 15.8% increase from $13.5 billion five years earlier during 2020.

 In a nutshell, net exports is the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Luxembourg has highly positive net exports in the international trade of iron or steel including items made from those materials.
-In turn, these cashflows indicate Luxembourg’s strong competitive advantages under the iron or steel category.
+Luxembourg has notably positive net exports in the international trade of iron or steel either items made from iron and steel but also those metals as materials.
+In turn, these cashflows indicate Luxembourg’s strong competitive advantages under the iron or steel product category.

 Below are exports from Luxembourg that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Luxembourg’s goods trail Luxembourg importer spending on foreign products.